tencentyun/intlcloud-documents/product_new/存储产品中心/云硬盘/常见问题/功能相关问题_intl_en.md

 ### What are the features of Tencent Cloud CBS?
-Tencent Cloud CBS provides two disk types, namely Premium Cloud Storage, and SSD Cloud Storage.
+Tencent Cloud CBS provides three disk types: Premium Cloud Storage, SSD and Enhanced SSD.
 The cloud disks have the following features:
 - Elastic mounting and unmounting: elastic cloud disks can be mounted and unmounted.
 Up to 20 elastic cloud disks can be mounted to each CVM to serve as data disks.
 - Elastic expansion: a single disk supports a maximum capacity of 16 TB.
 You can scale up the disk at any time.
 - Snapshot backup: cloud disks enable you to back up data by creating a snapshot.
 This improves data reliability and allow rapid data restoration when necessary.
 Cloud disks also enable you to create a new cloud disk based on a snapshot, speeding up your business deployment.